Assistant to the Director of Undergraduate Studies:

 Non-majors: For non-science majors, there are non-technical courses that introduce some of the concepts and events that are most important to understanding physics and its impact on the contemporary world.
 For science majors outside of physics, there are technical courses that bring breadth or ideas about fundamental laws that underpin the other sciences.
 The Department provides courses designed to meet the pre-professional goals of pre-health students and students in engineering disciplines.

-Minors: There are Minor programs in Physics and Astrophysics for students who are interested in obtaining significant experience in the ideas of physics without committing to the Major or without obtaining a comprehensive mathematical background.
+Minors: There are Minor programs in Physics and Astronomy for students who are interested in obtaining significant experience in the ideas of physics without committing to the Major or without obtaining a comprehensive mathematical background.

 SUGGESTED PROGRAMS FOR MAJORS IN PHYSICS